SPO MH 25 - Clinician, CYMH Position Classification

 BC Public Service -> Children & Family Development Ministry Branch / Division

-Service Delivery, SDA 42 - North Central Job Summary *Please note:
+Service Delivery, SDA 41 - Northwest Job Summary Clinician, CYMH

 Social Program Officer (CYMH) 25

-An eligibility list may be established to fill future temporary and permanent vacancies.Be a part of a dedicated team who is passionate about achieving our vision of an inclusive and supportive community where children, youth and their families thrive.
+**Full payment of the incentive is based on regular eligible classifications (SPO Growth Series) working in an approved location for the full fiscal year (April 1 to March 31).
+A pro-rated incentive payment may be provided to candidates who work a partial year and/or part-time hours.Be a part of a dedicated team who is passionate about achieving our vision of an inclusive and supportive community where children, youth and their families thrive.

 The BC Public Service is an award winning employer and offers employees competitive benefits, amazing learning opportunities and a chance to engage in rewarding work with exciting career development opportunities.
 For more information, please see What We Offer .